pingcap/talent-plan/rust/notes.md

 - add TOC to each project
 - use fail-rs for consistency tests
 - mention the test names that should be focused on each part of each project
+- find a way to use specialization via the KvsEngine trait